How to install Selenium Python on macOS?

 How to use Selenium with Python?

-By using a Configuration File, we can implement Selenium with Python.
+By using a Configuration File, you can implement Selenium with Python.
 About: ‘Configuration’ means ‘settings’.
-In simple words, a configuration file keeps the information about the settings and infrastructures of our application.
-Also, we called it a Config File.
+In simple words, a configuration file keeps the information about the settings and infrastructures of you application.
+It is also called Config File.

-It stores all the data about how we interact with the UI (user interface) or application.
-Thus we need it.
+It stores all the data about how you interact with the UI (user interface) or application.
+Thus you need it.

 • Role of the config file in Selenium Python: As Selenium is used to perform cross-browser testing in automation, the config files save information about different possible browsers and devices within it.